-- -XmlReader is now fixed - -Xml and Drl Dumpers have been fixed
+-Xml and Drl Dumpers have been fixed

 1.2.7.
 Submit Pull Requests

 With your code rebased from original master and pushed to your personal GitHub area, you can now submit your work as a pull request.
 If you look at the top of the page in GitHub for your work area their will be a "Pull Request" button.
 Selecting this will then provide a gui to automate the submission of your pull request.